Bi-Frobenius algebra structure on quantum complete intersections: Abstract

 \section{Abstract}

-\ This paper is to look for bi-Frobenius algebra structures on quantum complete intersections.
+This paper is to look for bi-Frobenius algebra structures on quantum complete intersections over field $k$.
 We find a class of comultiplications, such that if $\sqrt{-1}\in k$, then a quantum complete intersection becomes a bi-Frobenius algebra with comultiplication of this form if and only if all the parameters $q_{ij} = \pm 1$.
 Also, it is proved that if $\sqrt{-1}\in k$ then a quantum exterior algebra in two variables admits a bi-Frobenius algebra structure if and only if the parameter $q = \pm 1$.
 While if $\sqrt{-1}\notin k$, then the exterior algebra with two variables admits no bi-Frobenius algebra structures.
-Since a quantum complete intersection over a field of characteristic zero admits no bialgebra structures, this gives a class of examples of bi-Frobenius algebras which are not bialgebras (and hence not Hopf algebras).
-On the other hand, a quantum exterior algebra admits a bialgebra structure if and only if ${\rm char} \ k = 2$.
+We prove that the quantum complete intersections admit a bialgebra structure if and only if it admits a Hopf algebra structure, if and only if it is commutative, the characteristic of $k$ is a prime $p$, and every $a_i$ a power of $p$.
+This also provides a large class of examples of bi-Frobenius algebras which are not bialgebras (and hence not Hopf algebras).
 In commutative case, other two comultiplications on complete intersection rings are given, such that they admit non-isomorphic bi-Frobenius algebra structures.
+5pt Keywords: Bi-Frobenius algebras, coalgebras, bialgebras, Hopf algebras, quantum complete intersections, quantum exterior algebras